tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-select-rename-relocate/index.markdown

     * `df %>% select(starts_with("a") | ends_with("z"))`: selects all
       variables that starts with "a" or ends with "z".

+(We owe a debt of gratitude to [Irene Steves](http://irene.rbind.io/), who put together a [detailed analysis](https://gist.github.com/isteves/afb7ac5a3b185f600d7f130d99142174) showing the challenges of the previous approach, and motivating us to do better.)

-Here's a few examples of how you might use these techniques in with a toy dataset:
+Here's a few examples of how you might use these techniques in with some toy data:

 ```r